 Build relationships with A-list bloggers: Life is about connecting with other people and helping them.
 In the same vein, both blogging and building a successful business are about solving problems for others.

 This was how Richard Branson started and grew his multi-billion dollar Virgin Group – by networking with others and learning along the way.
 You can, too, if you dare to connect with and help authority bloggers in your industry.

-Along the same lines as building relationships with A-list bloggers, you want to connect with social media influencers on Twitter, Facebook, LinkedIn and Google+.
+Along the same lines as building relationships with A-list bloggers, you want to connect with social media influencers on Twitter, Facebook, and LinkedIn.
 Follow them.
 Become their friend and start communicating with them regularly.